Vehicle Insurance – Better Safe Than Sorry 80 Comments

 At least I wasn’t suddenly out the full price of my car.
 That would’ve been a lot more stressful.
 As much as I don’t like the insurance company, I am glad there was coverage to help deal with the problem.

 Still I am pretty jealous of the people who have a choice of what company they buy their vehicle insurance from.
-It would be nice to insure your vehicle with whoever you choose, whether it be La Capitale or a big nationwide chain.
+It would be nice to insure your vehicle with whoever you choose.
 Then you can use tools like this calculator to find the best deal.
 You aren’t stuck paying whatever one company charges.

 How have your experiences with vehicle insurance been?
 Have you been blamed for any accidents?